 The windows have multi-colored pastel curtains that coincide with our desired ice cream shop feel.
 There are even little sun catcher crystals that reflect a rainbow into the house depending on the time and position of the sun.

-Of course, we made sure to have a big screen TV surrounded by ice cream cones!
+Of course, we made sure to have a large TV surrounded by ice cream cones!
 These mirrors are so fun!
 We also sprinkled ice cream decor and prints from local vendors around the entertainment center.
 I’m a huge fan of the ice cream cone planters that hold trees with bright blooming flowers.
+The effect is a pop of vibrant colors perfect for photo shoots, whether for birthday parties, bachelorettes or even just social media.

 Inside, we’re collecting books from all over Texas, including our Texas Travel guide (click here to purchase your own copy), so that there are lots of fun reads and hopefully guests can discover new, Texas authors!